 The Mistake:

-Some students assume all MBBS programs in Georgia are 100% in English.
-While classroom teaching might be in English, clinical training and hospital internships are often in the Georgian language, which creates a major barrier for Indian students.
+Some students assume that all MBBS programs in Georgia are entirely taught in English.
+While theoretical classes may be conducted in English, clinical training and hospital internships are often carried out in the Georgian language, which can create significant challenges for Indian students.

 How to Avoid It:

-Choose universities where you can do hospital training with English-speaking doctors, or where they teach you the Georgian language in the beginning.
-Also, ask if hospital work is done in English or Georgian before you take admission.
+Choose universities that offer hospital training with English-speaking doctors or provide Georgian language training from the beginning.
+Also, make sure to confirm whether clinical practice is conducted in English or Georgian before taking admission.

 3. Ignoring the FMGE Pass Rate of the University